gusmcnair/TimeCapsuleAPI/documentation/Capsules-Documentation.md

 **Response success status:** 200

-**Response success body:** A JSON object including the id, title, contents and imageurl (if there is one).
+**Response success body:** A JSON object including the id, title, contents and imageurl (if there is one) for the capsule with the specified ID.

 **Possible errors:**
 403 Invalid Authorization: Indicates that the authorization provided was not correct.